42xel/BAPL2/README.md

 .cube = #pow 3      ;the cube function
 ```

-Oh and by the way, there is a return statement.
+Oh and by the way, there is a *return* statement.
 It is what you expect.
+In likeliness of many dynamic languages such as lua, return statements are not mandatory.
+In stark contrast with them howver, lack of a return statements does not mean no returned value, as by default the body of function is evaluated as an expression.

+So return statement are best used to exit the body of a function early and to return falsy.

 ## New Features/Changes